ExploreASL/Documentation/source/Tutorials-Import.md

 ## Example dataset for Import with ExploreASL

-The 2D_Sleep study data example has an original directory structure as follows: `ROOT\sourcedata\subject\session\scan_ID`, and the directories containing the DICOMs.
+The 2D_Sleep study data example has an original directory structure as follows: `ROOT/sourcedata/subject/session/scan_ID`, and the directories containing the DICOMs.
 See image below:

 ```
 2D_Sleep/